codesandbox/docs/packages/projects-docs/pages/learn/sandboxes/editors.md

 CodeSandbox offers two web editors and an iOS editor.
 A Sandbox is either a Browser Sandbox or a Cloud Sandbox (read more [here](/learn/sandboxes/overview)).
 All Sandboxes are available on the iOS app.

-CodeSandbox also supports VS Code for [Repositories](/learn/repositories/overview)
+CodeSandbox supports VS Code for Cloud Sandboxes and [Repositories](/learn/repositories/overview).

 <Tabs tabs={["Browser", "Cloud", "iOS"]}>
     <WrapContent>